diffblue/cbmc/doc/cprover-manual/properties.md

 goto-cc expr.c -o in.gb   goto-instrument in.gb out.gb --pointer-check
 ```

-We can now get a list of the assertions that have been generated as
+We can now get a list of the assertions that have been generated:
-follows:

 ```
 goto-instrument out.gb --show-properties